heptarch/heptarch.github.io/drafts/tarkovsky.md

 bibulous semiotician, Sven Nykvist's son, and various dabblers and aesthetes who had no other occupation, it seemed, than to hang around Via di San Niccolò and spread gossip.
-Eventually, I understood I was to organize, provide accession numbers, and possibly digitize an unpublished portion of the Martyrlog, kept in a locked room on the fourth floor.
+Eventually, I understood I was to catalogue and provide accession numbers to an unpublished portion of the Martyrlog, kept in a locked room on the fourth floor.
 The caretaker would give me the keys, and at the end of the summer, I would report my findings to Andrei and/or Andrea, at least